What is the Blue Badge scheme?

 - A lump-sum War Pensioners’ Mobility Supplement payment (at tariffs 1 to 8) after being certified as having a serious disability, which means you are unable to, or find it very difficult to, walk.

-Blue Badge and dementia
+Blue Badge and hidden disabilities

 In Wales, applicants over the age of 65 must be able to confirm they have a diagnosis of a cognitive impairment, such as Alzheimer’s or dementia.
 They will need to show evidence that because of their cognitive impairment, the person is unable to plan and follow any journey.
 This includes attending a memory clinic or a letter from a relevant health specialist confirming they require supervision for all journeys beyond that which is normally expected of a person of their age.

 In Northern Ireland, cognitive impairment or hidden disabilities aren’t included in the Blue Badge eligibility criteria.

 You may also be eligible for a badge if:

 - you have a permanent disability that means you have difficulty walking short distances (around 80 metres)